testinprod-io/optimism/specs/span-batch-format-proposal.md

 For legacy type transactions, `v = 2 * ChainID + y_parity`.
 For other types of transactions, `v = y_parity`.
 We may only store `y_parity`, which is single bit per L2 transction.

 This optimization will benefit more when ratio between number of legacy type transactions over number of transactions excluding deposit tx is higher.
+Deposit transactions are excluded in batches and are never written at L1 so excluded while analyzing.